 But before you leap into investing in individual stocks, be sure to do your homework.
 Don’t buy based on media buzz or clickbait articles.
 Research which stocks are a good value by assessing their ratios of debt and earnings, and compare each one to the industry as a whole.

-When you’re ready to dive into investing, sign up with the broker or investing app of your choice and watch your money grow!
+When you’re ready to dive into investing in crypto, sign up with the broker or investing app of your choice and watch your money grow!